Intoxicated Driver Motorcycle Accidents

 - File a police report

 - Proceed to the station as soon as possible after getting medical treatment.

-- Apart from civil damages, the intoxicated driver may be guilty of criminal offense in the form of misdemeanor or felony.
+- Apart from civil damages, the intoxicated driver may be guilty of a criminal offense in the form of a misdemeanor or felony.

 - Seek legal help

 - Consult a motorcycle accident attorney to help you with the case.
 A lawyer that specializes in motorcycle accidents can help you claim compensation, maximize awards in case of settlement, and claim insurance.

 - Remember that there is a statute of limitations for DUI, so consult with an attorney as soon as possible to get the legal process going.